Parenting When You Want To Explode

 - Express your trust in their ability to problem-solve.
 Base this on an existing strength or positive past experience.
 Rather than saying, “You always do this.
 I shouldn’t be surprised you got into this mess,” try something along the lines of “Well this certainly is a mess, but in the past, you were able to do (fill in the blank).
 That is a real strength of yours.
 How do you think that strength/skill might help you now?”

-- Be unconditionally loving.
-Remember that unconditional love does not mean unconditional acceptance.
+- Remain unconditionally loving.
+Unconditional love does not mean unconditional acceptance.
 You should not accept behaviors that compromise safety or morality.
 (For example: using illegal drugs, vaping, drinking while under the influence of alcohol.)
 But your presence is unquestionable and there is always the possibility to be forgiven and to get a do-over.
 A consequence is an act of love designed to help your teen own or solidify a lesson.
 Loving parents give consequences because they care, not to punish or get even.
 Another reason to remain clearly loving is to be certain your teen never feels as though they have done irreparable harm to your relationship.
 If they do, they will feel as though they have nothing to lose in continuing the undesirable behavior.
 Maybe even worse is that next time they might hide the behavior from you rather than letting you help them get through it.

 Five Things NOT to Do